ThisisRDSharma/Siddu-/README.md

 Requires immediate review to assess potential risks and ensure compliance effectiveness.

 This framework helps in effectively tracking segment-wise alert trends and ensuring timely risk assessment and mitigation.

+False Positive Ratio in Fraud Monitoring Model
+Definition:
+The False Positive Ratio in a fraud monitoring model measures the proportion of flagged alerts that turn out to be non-fraudulent upon investigation.
+A high false positive ratio indicates that the model is generating too many incorrect alerts, leading to unnecessary investigations and wasted resources.

+Formula:
+False Positive Ratio
+=
+False Positive Alerts
+Total Alerts Generated
+False Positive Ratio=
+Total Alerts Generated
+False Positive Alerts
+​

+Interpretation:
+Higher False Positive Ratio → The model is flagging too many legitimate transactions as fraudulent, leading to excessive manual reviews.

+Lower False Positive Ratio → The model is effectively identifying actual fraudulent activities with minimal false alerts, improving efficiency.

+Thresholds for False Positive Ratio (RAG Status)
+False Positive Ratio < 20% (Green) → Highly Efficient Model

+The majority of flagged alerts are genuine fraud cases, indicating a well-tuned fraud detection system.

+Minimal wasted effort on false investigations.

+False Positive Ratio between 20% and 50% (Amber) → Moderate Efficiency

+A moderate number of false positives, meaning the model is somewhat effective but requires fine-tuning.

+Some resources are spent on investigating non-fraud cases, but fraud detection remains reliable.

+False Positive Ratio > 50% (Red) → Poor Model Performance

+More than half of the alerts flagged by the model are false alarms, leading to excessive manual reviews.

+Indicates overly strict rules or misaligned thresholds that need adjustment to improve accuracy.

+Results Interpretation Statement:
+"The results indicate a [stable/increasing/decreasing] false positive trend, suggesting that the fraud monitoring model [is performing optimally/requires further tuning to reduce false alerts]."

+Would you like any refinements based on specific fraud scenarios? 😊